The

 A Recognized Affinity Club

 The Benjamin Franklin Society is recognized as an affinity club by the Grand Lodge of Massachusetts.
 See our listing at massmasons.org.
-Affinity clubs are recognized groups of Masons who gather for a social, recreational, local fellowship, charitable, educational, or similar purpose.
+Affinity clubs are groups of Masons who gather for a social, recreational, local fellowship, charitable, educational, or similar purpose.
 These clubs enhance our Brethren's experience of Freemasonry as a living community and philosophy.

 The Tun Tavern in Philadelphia where Benjamin Franklin became a Freemason in 1731